Our Reason To Be...

 Head Of Corporate Engagement

 Lucy was working with one of Drive Forward’s corporate partners when she first heard about the work we do.
 In 2016, she got involved in organising Aim Higher Days and interviewing young people at HR Speed Dating events.
 Fast-forward time, she proudly joins the team as Head of Corporate Engagement in March 2018.
 Originally from Canada, Lucy has now made London and England her new home after completing her Certificate in Human Resources in 2016.
 Coming from a multi range background of Human Resources, Administration and Retail Banking, Lucy has a strong passion for making others smile and strives for others to see the best in themselves.
-Lucy’s number one passion is travelling and has recently explored her 30th country (including Scotland and Wales!).
+Lucy’s number one passion is travelling and she has explored over 30 countries so far (including Scotland and Wales!).
 When not jet-setting, Lucy loves to cook, paint and bake all things to add a smile.

 Heaven was born and raised in Eritrea, but came to the UK to study, graduating in Politics and International Relations.
 She has since gained work experience with legal advisors, asylum seekers and refugees, as well as working as an HR Manager for a school in London and fund-raising for her university.
 She loves Bollywood movies, savours Lithuanian cuisine and adores nothing more than a lazy afternoon listening to Jazz or reading a book about political humour.